 3.2: Warranty

-3.2.1: The Equipment, Software, Materials, Information and access to any e-Service is provided “as is”.
-Neither Barclays nor Barclays Capital Services makes any representation, warranty or guarantee (and none of their respective employees or agents has authority to represent, warrant or guarantee to the contrary) of any kind express, implied, statutory or otherwise with respect to any Equipment, Software, Materials or Information.
+3.2.1: Except as expressly set forth herein, the Equipment, Software, Materials, Information and access to any e-Service are provided “as is”.
+Except as expressly set forth herein, neither Barclays nor Barclays Capital Services makes any representation, warranty or guarantee (and none of their respective employees or agents has authority to represent, warrant or guarantee to the contrary) of any kind express, implied, statutory or otherwise with respect to any Equipment, Software, Materials or Information.

-3.2.2: The Client acknowledges that its use of the e-Services, Equipment, Software, Materials and Information is at its own risk.

 3.3 Intellectual property rights

-3.3.1: Barclays Capital Services, or, in the case of Information supplied by Barclays, Barclays, owns the Equipment, Software, Materials, Information and all rights therein, or, where relevant, has obtained from the owner thereof or other third party the right to supply to the Client such Equipment, Software, Materials and Information as are provided to the Client under these Terms.
+3.3.1: Barclays Capital Services, or, in the case of Information supplied by Barclays, Barclays, each warrant that it owns the Equipment, Software, Materials, Information and all rights therein, or, where relevant, has obtained from the owner thereof or other third party the right to supply to the Client such Equipment, Software, Materials and Information as are provided to the Client under these Terms, none of which infringe upon any patent, trademark or any other intellectual property rights of any third party.
 The Client acknowledges that Barclays Capital Services, or, as the case may be, Barclays, the owner or some other third party, may have copyright or other intellectual property rights in the Equipment, Software, Materials and Information, and the Client agrees not to infringe any such rights or other similar rights in the Equipment, Software, Materials or Information.

 3.3.2: Unless Barclays Capital Services, or, in the case of Information supplied by Barclays, Barclays, expressly agrees otherwise in writing, the Client shall not, and shall not attempt to:

-modify, translate, decipher, decompile, reverse-engineer, disassemble, make derivative works based on or copy the Equipment, Software, Materials, Information or any part thereofi, other than to the extent provided by law; or
+modify, translate, decipher, decompile, reverse-engineer, disassemble, make derivative works based on or copy the Equipment, Software, Materials, Information or any part thereof, other than to the extent provided by law; or

-assign, sub-licence, rent, resell or otherwise distribute, transfer or make available the Equipment, Software, Materials, Information or any part thereof to any third party by whatever means.
+assign, sub-licence, rent, resell or otherwise distribute, transfer or make available the Equipment, Software, Materials, Information or any part thereof to any third party (other than its affiliates) by whatever means.

 3.3.3: The Client agrees that damages will be an inadequate remedy for any breach of its obligations under this Clause 3.3 and that Barclays Capital Services, or Barclays, as the case may be, will be entitled to apply for and obtain relief to restrain the breach or threatened breach of, or otherwise specifically to enforce, the Client’s obligations hereunder.